282 Corning Drive "Driftwood"

 Plat No. 631-05-001

 The home is listed in the Ohio Historic Inventory

-Robert and Katherine Bulkley purchased the four-acre lot at the northwest end of Corning June 14, 1917, from the Standard Land Company and built a twenty-room tan Spanish Mediterranean stucco home designed by Meade & Hamilton in 1926.
+Robert and Katherine Bulkley purchased the four-acre lot at the northwest end of Corning on May 18, 1917, from the Standard Land Company and built a twenty-room tan Spanish Mediterranean stucco home designed by Meade & Hamilton in 1926.

 The partnership of Meade & Hamilton coincided with the “golden age” of the suburban home that came in the years immediately before and after the First World War.
 After three years with Alfred Granger and six years with Abram Garfield, Frank Meade formed a partnership with James Hamilton in 1911 that was to last for thirty years.

 Frank B. Meade was born in Norwalk, Ohio.
 Meade studied in Boston and worked as a draftsman in the office of William LeBaron Jenney in Chicago.
 In 1911 Meade succeeded John M Carrere as a member of the Cleveland Group Plan Commission.